NRLA Wales Hub

 As an NRLA member, you can get immediate support from our dedicated advice team for Wales, as well as free guides, occupation contracts, documents, and checklists.
 We also offer discounted Renting Homes Wales training courses and Rent Smart Wales approved licensing courses, alongside a range of webinars and local meetings, campaigning, and networking events throughout Wales.

 Renting Homes Act

-Did you know that from December 1st 2022, nearly all aspects of renting property in Wales will significantly change?
-Tenancy agreements will change to ‘Occupation Contracts’, succession rights, minimum contract and notice requirements will change, as well as new rules to ensure properties are fit for human habitation (FFHH).
+On the 1 December 2022, nearly all aspects of renting property in Wales significantly changed due to Renting Homes (Wales) Act.
+Tenancy agreements changed to ‘Occupation Contracts’, succession rights, minimum contract and notice requirements changed, as well as new rules to ensure properties are fit for human habitation (FFHH).

 Rent Smart Wales Training

 As a result of the Housing (Wales) Act 2014, landlords with rental properties in Wales have been required to be registered with the Welsh licensing authority, Rent Smart Wales.
 Landlords who undertake any management duties for any of those properties must also be licensed with Rent Smart Wales.

 We are an official provider of Rent Smart Wales Landlord and Agent courses, helping landlords and agents meet the legal requirements, with discounts on all training courses for NRLA members.